hyprwm/hyprland-wiki/content/FAQ/_index.md

 ### How to disable middle-click paste?

-Setting `misc:middle_click_paste` to `false` disables the feature altogether with the exception of some browsers (notably firefox) having a separate built-in way of emulating that feature which has to be disabled within the browser's settings.
+Setting `misc.middle_click_paste` to `false` disables the feature altogether with the exception of some browsers (notably firefox) having a separate built-in way of emulating that feature which has to be disabled within the browser's settings.

-### How do I make Hyprland draw as little power as possible on my laptop?

-**_Useful Optimizations_**:

-- `decoration:blur:enabled = false` and `decoration:shadow:enabled = false` to disable
-  fancy but battery hungry effects.

-- `misc:vfr = true`, since it'll lower the amount of sent frames when nothing is happening on-screen.

 ### My apps take a long time to start / can't screenshare